Hudson is a city in Columbia County, New York, with a vibrant history and a promising future with much to offer.

 The Helsinki Hudson has a music venue and a restaurant combined to give the best of both worlds.

-You can also check out Basilica Hudson, which is a performance venue built inside a factory.
+You can also check out Basilica Hudson, a performance venue built inside a factory.

 It conducts various arts and musical events throughout the year.

-Hudson boasts around 35 art galleries, each of which provides a unique and exciting experience.
+Hudson boasts around 35 art galleries, each providing a unique and exciting experience.

 The city’s art history can be traced back to the foundation of the Hudson River School, from where artists like Thomas Cole and Frederic Church were drawn to Hudson’s scenic landscapes.